adrido/minetest-mapper-cpp/doc/manual.rst

 A batch file is an easy way to prepare a minetestmapper command for later execution.
 While batch files have many interesting features, only a simple example is given here.

 The basics of batch files can be easily found on internet.
-Search for ``writing a batch file`` if the description below is too succint.
+Search for '*writing a batch file*' if the description below is too succint.

 Using notepad, create a file ``mapper.bat``, which contains the command-line, exactly like it would be typed at the prompt.
 For example: